a56z/a56z.github.io/_posts/2021-02-17-null-sessions.markdown

 </details>
 <br/>

 Once we have detected that the File and Printer Sharing service is active and we have enumerated the available shares on a target, it is time to check if a null session attack is possible.
-To verify that, we will exploit the IPC$ administrative share by trying to connect to it without valid credentials.
 <details>
   <summary> <b>Checking for Null Sessions</b> </summary>